-Bruce returns to Broadway this coming season in Diana, a true musical story previewing March 2nd and opening March 31st at the historic Longacre Theatre.
+Diana, a new musical was in previews on Broadway, and was set to open March 31st, 2020, at the historic Longacre Theatre — when Broadway and the world shut down..
 The musical, which chronicles the married life of the late Diana Spencer – the world’s favourite princess – is being helmed by the creative teams behind the ®Tony Award winning Come From Away and Memphis.
 Diana, a true musical story will mark Bruce’s 5th appearance in a featured role on Broadway.

 Born in Seattle, WA, Bruce Dow is an American/Canadian actor, best known for his 5 featured roles on Broadway; his 12 seasons in leading roles at the Stratford Festival; and his Dora Award Winning performances at Buddies in Bad Times Theatre, the world’s largest and longest running LGBTQ2IA+ theatre.
 He also has a surprise fan base for voicing the character of Max in Total Drama Pahkitew Island, and for his appearances on Rick Mercer Reports and Murdoch Mysteries.

 For the Festival Players of Prince Edward County (Artistic Director, Graham Abbey), Bruce is the Director of the Academy for Young Actor Training – an intensive training program for young artists already enrolled in a college/university or conservatory training program.
 The Academy for Young Actor Training has its roots in heightened text work, based largely on the practices of the Stratford Festival, the National Theatre School of Canada, and of the late John Barton of the Royal Shakespeare Company, with whom Bruce studied.

 Dow made his Broadway debut in Jane Eyre at the Brooks Atkinson Theatre, and since has appeared on Broadway in The Music Man, Anything Goes (a benefit for Lincoln Center Theater) and most recently as “King Herod” in the 2012 ®Tony Nominated Best Revival of Jesus Christ Superstar.
 Bruce received positive reviews for his comedic, yet surprisingly complex/serious interpretation of the decadent despot.